 02. Squarespace: Flatiron

-Flatiron is a Squarespace template with a particularly eye-catching gallery display, which locks together images of different aspect ratios in a visually pleasing grid.
+The Squarespace portfolio template Flatiron (opens in new tab) has an especially eye-catching gallery display, which locks together images with different aspect ratios to create a visually pleasing grid.

-As a platform, Wordpress gives you plenty of versatility when it comes to customisation – particularly if you have some coding skills.
-Helium is a strong choice for a portfolio template, as it's much richer in features than many of the other examples on this list.
+WordPress is a platform that offers plenty of versatility when it comes to customisation, especially if you have some coding skills.
+Helium (opens in new tab) is a good choice as a portfolio template for the platform, and it has a richer array of features than many of the other examples on our list.

-The theme costs $48 (around £34) for a regular license, but the developers have thrown in various premium-rate plugins as part of the package.
+The theme costs $48 for a regular license.
 It includes a built-in blog, as well as the option to add a fully functional online store if you choose.
+The support is excellent.

 06. Adobe Portfolio: Marta

-Another Adobe Portfolio offering by a well-known designer, this stylish theme comes courtesy of Amsterdam-based art director Marta Veludo.
+Marta is a stylish Adobe Portfolio (opens in new tab) theme courtesy of Amsterdam-based art director Marta Veludo (opens in new tab).

-Its fixed navigation can change colour when you scroll, and keeps your core details visible while visitors browse the site.
+Its fixed navigation can change colour when you scroll and ensures your key details remain visible while visitors browse the site.

-Your logo appears in the centre of the page and navigation options to the left-hand side – and the whole site is built on a responsive grid with fixed gutters.
-It's a slick, colourful and eye-catching option that should do the job for any creative.
+Your logo appears in the centre of the page and navigation options to the left-hand side.
+The whole site is built on a responsive grid with fixed gutters, making for a slick, colourful and eye-catching option that should do the job for any creative.

 07. Squarespace: York

-It's a simple portfolio template that exudes confidence, and you need the work to support it.
+It's a simple portfolio template that exudes confidence, so you need the work to support it.
 This is an option to showcase a small selection of truly killer projects that back up your personal claim.

 08. Wordpress: Throne

-Like Helium, it'll set you back $49 (around £43) – but it comes equipped with plenty of widgets, CSS3 animations, video support and a wide range of page layout options that make it more customisable than many others.
+This portfolio template will set you back $39, but it comes equipped with a range of widgets, icons, fonts, CSS3 animations, video support and page layout options that make it more customisable than many others.

-Many of the portfolios templates available for the Wix platform are pretty versatile in terms of the type of work they can be used to showcase, but there's usually a suggested discipline that each would suit best.
+Many of the portfolios templates available for the Wix platform are quite versatile in terms of the type of work they can be used to showcase, but there's usually a suggested discipline that each would suit best.

 This Emma Brewer (opens in new tab) theme is pitched at art directors and graphic designers.
-It features large, half-page-width thumbnails on the homepage, which click through to expansive project galleries.
+It features large, half-page thumbnails on the homepage, which click through to expansive project galleries.

-Each has a killer screen-filling hero image at the top, a paragraph of info, and a selection of secondary images beneath – an ideal way to show branding and design projects with multiple touchpoints.
+Each gallery has a killer screen-filling hero image at the top, a paragraph of info, and a selection of secondary images beneath, which is an ideal way to show branding and design projects with multiple touchpoints.